GOOD NEWS •••

 darkness... the envy... the hate... the hurt... the depression....
 Think of any

-evil you can, and it all comes from somebody, somewhere, at some point turning
+evil you can, and it comes – all of it – from somebody, somewhere, at some point turning

 away from God’s good to anywhere else they can think of.